 |How do I know if and when I qualify for the COVID-19 vaccine?|

-As of May 23, 2021, all individuals living in Ontario over the age of 12 are now eligible for the COVID-19 vaccine.
+As of 8:00 a.m. on Tuesday, November 23, 2021, all individuals living in Ontario over the age of 5 are eligible for the COVID-19 vaccine.
 Learn more about Ontario's three-phase plan.

 As vaccine supply is delivered across the province, public health units may have different vaccine administration rates based on local context.

 If you are living elsewhere in Ontario, find your public health unit and check their website for details about vaccination in your area.

 If you are outside of Ontario, visit the Canada Vaccines for COVID-19 website to find out about vaccine eligibility and booking in your province/territory.